 Step 4 — Installation

-An MCS-certified and TrustMark-registered installer is appointed.
+An MCS-registered and TrustMark-registered installer is appointed.
 Alliant Energy is both — we install solar PV, heat pumps, batteries and insulation across Lancashire.

 Step 5 — Post-installation